 The most beautiful outcome of living a life shaped by the cross and being led by the whisperings of the Holy Spirit is that it ultimately results in something amazing.
 The cross is not the end.
 When we are led by the Holy Spirit as opposed to our own desires, glory is what is in store for each of us.
 We are embarking on a life filled with His beauty and grace, both on this earth and throughout eternity.

 Blessings and Love,

 - In what ways have you said no to the small whispers of the Holy Spirit in your life?

-Pray that you would hear the Holy Spirit speaking to you and would feel him directing you to the path of Christ.
-Pray that the Holy Spirit would help you to identify your cross which He has asked you to carry.
-Bearing the cross of Jesus, whether it is in your personal relationships, serving your husband and children, or praising God in the daily mundane, will lead to eventual joy and growth in your relationship with Him.
+Pray that you would hear the Holy Spirit speaking to you and would feel Him directing you to the path of Christ.
+Pray that the Holy Spirit would help you to identify the cross He has asked you to carry.
+Bearing the cross of Jesus—whether it is in your personal relationships, in serving your husband and children, or in praising God in the daily mundane—will lead to eventual joy and growth in your relationship with Him.